dnschneid/crouton/README.md

      to see what those parameters actually do).
   2. Exit the chroot and run `sudo sh ~/Downloads/crouton -u -n chrootname`.
      It will update all installed targets.
-  3. You can use this with `-e` to encrypt a non-encrypted chroot, but make sure you don't interrupt the operation.
+     you don't interrupt the operation.

 ### A backup a day keeps the price-gouging data restoration services away